Eunuchus

 Drawing by Albrecht Dürer of a scene from Eunuchus.

 Eunuchus (The Eunuch) is a comedy written by the 2nd century BC Roman playwright Terence featuring a complex plot of rape and reconciliation.
 It was Terence's most successful play during his lifetime.
 Suetonius notes how the play was staged twice in a single day and won Terence 8,000 sesterces.
 The play is a loose translation of one written by Menander in Greek.

 The play was first performed at the Megalesian Games in Rome in the spring of 161 BC.
-It is the fourth of Terence's six plays.
+It was either the second or third of Terence's six plays.